Ziang-Lu/Miscellaneous/Dev. & Work Commands.md

 # Search within the repo for a particular pattern of characters
-git grep 'some_keyword' [where to start searching from]
+git grep 'some_keyword' [where to start searching from] git grep --files-with-matches 'some_keyword' [where to start searching from]  # ~, but only shows the containing files
 ```